Deep South USA

 Have a great evening in the city known as ‘The Big Peach’ as you choose from the abundance of superb restaurants and take in some of the many jazz bars.
 If you are in need for some retail therapy, you will be spoilt for choice with two Simon Shopping Destinations in Atlanta: Lenox Square and Phipps Plaza, both located in Atlanta’s affluent uptown district Buckhead.

-Underground Atlanta sizzles at night or a short cab ride can get you to Blind Willie’s Bar for the best in blues, booze and Cajun food!
+Underground Atlanta sizzles at night or a short cab ride can get you to Blind Willies Bar for the best in blues, booze and Cajun food!
+Your hotel, the Hilton Downtown, is perfectly located within walking distance of the best attractions of the downtown area.

 Day 3 & 4 – Atlanta – Nashville